Sazem/ZombieRunner/readme.md

 - [ ] DamageSystem
 	- [x] Push entity hit & damage
 - [ ] Character Controller
-    - [ ] Add raycast on forward direction, when obstacle in front, stop movement
+    - [ ] Add raycast on forward direction, if obstacle in exactly perpendicular in front, stop movement.
-    - [ ] Use forward raycast to auto steer away from obstacle diretly in front.
+    - [ ] Use forward raycast to auto steer away from obstacle diretly in front, using the normal of the obstacle.
     - [ ] Move backwards with possibility to turn left/right.
 - [x] CameraFollow
     - CinemaMachine target follow